Jon-Ivar Nygård: 2022

+2023

 In early January 2023, following a meeting with the Norwegian Railway Directorate, the Railway Authority and Bane NOR, Nygård announced that he saw the need for an investigation into the incident at the opening of the Follo Line.
 He also expressed that some of the information he was told in the meeting was "concerning".
 However, a few days later, Aftenposten revealed that Nygård had been informed about the incident on 23 December by Bane NOR despite him publicly saying otherwise.
 The opposition criticised Nygård's actions, with the Progress Party accusing him of misinformation.
 The Socialist Left Party said that the matter seemed to become "a bigger and bigger scandal".
 Nygård responded saying that Bane NOR had clarified that they had been uncertain about the cause of the incident on 27 December, but had narrowed it down to being the heating developments.
 In March, Aftenposten revealed that Nygård had given a secret instruction to the Railway Directorate, asking them to allow Vy to be offered one of two railway stretches being negotiated.
 In effect, this blocked Flytoget from giving an offer to run both stretches to compete with Vy.
 The opposition parties accused Nygård of having given limited negotiation powers to the Railway Directorate and that the government as a whole, had little regard for passengers.

+Appearing before the Storting in June, Nygård expressed his disagreement with the Norwegian Public Roads Administration's findings that multiple road projects in Hordaland would be less socially beneficial to reach the climate goals.
+One of their findings included raising the fuel costs to 50kr per litre, which Nygård argued would not be relevant.
+He also emphasised that more views would be needed to estimate how the future would look like should emissions be cut drastically to reach Norway's climate goals.

+In September, the government announced that they would make future motorways slimmer in order to save the environment, reuse existing roads and decrease intervention in nature.
+Nygård argued that it would be a more responsible road policy and that more resources could be used to achieve a better road standard for the population.

+On 7 December, he announced that the government would allow electric and gas powered vehicles to pay a lower tolls price.
+Nygård additionally said that this measure was a part of making transport less fossil driven and reducing emissions, while also calling it "a step in the right direction".